 All that said, I do my best to live a gluten-free and dairy-free lifestyle.
 I do it, because it makes me feel lighter in my body, gives me less digestive complaints, has cleared up my skin ten-fold, and helps to keep my moods even.
-So let’s get to the nitty-gritty, what’s on regular rotation in my gluten-free dairy-free fridge?

 - collard greens

 - red or green leaf lettuce